MikeRophone64/letsgoal/README.md

 Their User Profile gives them a quick overview of all the Goals they have created, the ones that are _not started_, _in progress_ and _accomplished_.

 ## What I have learned with this project
-With this final project I have attempted to user more in depth Django features, as well as other practices such as:
+With this final project I have attempted to use more in depth Django features, as well as other practices such as:
 - Creating and using a virtual environment
 - Learning to use Git, adding, committing, pushing and pulling
 - Creating a Django REST API using the Django REST Framework